bakedziti420/tdd-and-mocha/readme.md

 ### Quiz Questions:

-- What is the purpose Unit testing?
+- What is the purpose of Unit testing?
 - Explain what role RSpec plays in testing.
 - What is `subject` useful for?
-- How does `describe` and `context` differ?
+- How do `describe` and `context` differ?

 ### Additional Resources
 - [Structure of RSpec Tests](http://jakegoulding.com/presentations/rspec-structure/)